 Students in good academic standing from ALL degree programs, both undergraduate and graduate, from any of our campuses have the opportunity to take courses through our partner universities that will be directly applicable to and count toward their degree programs at Embry-Riddle.
 These exchanges may be semester or year-long and most exchange programs are available in English.
 Additionally, there are programs taught in the language of the host country.
 Qualified exchange program participants may also have the opportunity to be placed in internships with companies or research labs abroad.

 Our innovative and, in many cases, one-of-a-kind summer programs are taught in English by ERAU professors and host professors throughout the world.
-Our summer programs are designed to enhance student learning in unique and dynamic ways through academics and opportunities to visit businesses and organizations only open to our students because of ERAU collaborations and partnerships.
-Embry-Riddle offers a variety of two to six week summer programs at half-price tuition.
+Our summer programs are designed to enhance student learning in unique and dynamic ways through academics, experiential (hands-on) opportunities and visits to businesses and organizations only open to our students because of ERAU collaborations and partnerships.
+Embry-Riddle offers a variety of two to four week summer programs at half-price tuition.
 This reduced tuition serves as an additional incentive for students to explore other countries, cultures, languages, foods, and experiences while advancing their education and enhancing future career competitiveness.
 Living expenses in many of our destinations can be substantially lower than in the United States, allowing students to save even more.

 Our newest initiative, Domestic Away, offers specific opportunities to students through college departments who have identified a domestic program, organization or location that will provide long term benefits for their students.
 The Domestic Away programs will focus on a specific aspect to help enhance student learning by taking them to a learning location stateside.

-For information on financial aid for our global programs, please contact the Financial Aid office.
+For information on financial aid for our global programs, please contact ERNIE Central.